danbuis/RebellionInTheRim/README.md

 # RebellionInTheRim
 A manager for running an instance of the Rebellion in the Rim Campaign.

+Can be found in the wild at https://ritr-manager.herokuapp.com/

-To run on your machine:
+To run locally on your machine:

 -Make sure node and yarn are installed